To our catalog of available CDs

 Charity in New York State in 1906: Dutchess County.
 This section addresses the public and private charities in Dutchess County in 1906 that were registered with the State Board of Charities.
 See our Dutchess County page for more information.

---About the iron industry -- We're happy to offer two articles by one of the earlier researchers of this subject in one download entitled Early Iron Industry of Connecticut.
+About the iron industry -- We're happy to offer two articles by one of the earlier researchers of this subject in one download entitled Early Iron Industry of Connecticut.
 Despite the title, there is a fair amount of material about the iron industry in the eastern end of Dutchess County, NY in it!
 See our Iron page for more information.

 Erie County, NY: